cbw5803/PyACF/README.md

 This is a naive python implementation of Aggregated Channel Feature classifier.
 For simplicity, it does not follow all the advanced detals in (Piotr's Computer Vision)[https://github.com/pdollar/toolbox] who is the author of ACF.
 The speed of detection is extremely slow.
 Therefore, the current version is only for education purpose and not suitable for any comercial use.

-# Developers
+# (Optional) Developers

-Missing features including:
+Developers could use the developer branch.
+This project still miss the following features:

 1. Fast pyramid feature algorithm is not implemented, the detection is extremely slow.
 See (this paper)[https://ieeexplore.ieee.org/document/6714453]
 2. Multiple-class detection is not implemented, one-class detection only
 3. The soft cascaded classifier is not implemented, it is simplified into a single classifier
 4. The max/min size of detecting sliding window is 80 x 80/16 x 16 or manually set

 This repo need contributor help on issue 1 particullary.
+We need a fast detection implementation.
 Some have already implement a (C++ verions of fast detection)[https://github.com/elucideye/acf].
 The MATLAB officially suppports (compile the fast detection function)[https://ww2.mathworks.cn/help/vision/ug/example-ObjectDetectionFromImages.html] into C++.
 However, none of them provide any port of training function code.
 A possible solution is using the training code of single AdaBoost classifier in our repo and adapt it to the detection function.
-The detection function expected a cascaded classifier instead of a simple classifier, we could set the threshold as 0 except the last classifier before we solve the issue 3.
+However, the detection function expected a cascaded classifier instead of a simple classifier.
+To walkaround that before we solve the issue 3, we may set the thresholds of classifier 0 except the last one.

 ## Files